-- Create unique PINs and passwords that do not include easily identifiable information such as maiden name, birth date, etc.
+- Create unique PINs and passwords not easily identifiable.

-- If your card is misplaced or stolen, freeze your debit or credit card or set fraud alert on your account.
+- If your card is misplaced or stolen, FREEZE YOUR DEBIT OR CREDIT CARD or SET FRAUD ALERTS on your account

 How to Report Fraud

-If you believe one of your accounts has been compromised or you suspect fraud, please contact the Member Services department immediately at (877) 695-2328.
+- If you believe one of your accounts has been compromised or you suspect fraud.